gigasquid/gigasquid.github.io/source/_posts/2015-08-15-conversations-with-datomic.markdown

   once you try to tell me about some real entities.
 In fact, entities don't have types.
 A ref attribute can reference _any_ entity.

 **Human:**  Cool.
-Well, in that case, here are is the owner schema.
+Well, in that case, here is the owner schema.
 The owner has a name and some dogs.

 ```clojure
 (def owner-schema [{:db/id #db/id[:db.part/db]